 That response, that the policy is designed to address a perceived threat from Muslims, is just one more piece of evidence that Trump’s “travel order” is really a Muslim ban, as we’ve been arguing to the courts—with success—all year.

-This comment from the White House flies in the face of the administration’s own legal defense of the Muslim ban, which it dubs a “travel ban” that’s based on “national security.”
+This comment from the White House flies in the face of the administration’s own legal defense against the Muslim ban, which it dubs a “travel ban” that’s based on “national security.”
 Yet Shah’s statement acknowledges what Muslim Americans—as well as the President’s fervent supporters—have known all along: that the so-called travel ban is the Muslim ban that Trump promised while campaigning, and that it’s designed to exclude people based on their religious beliefs.

 Our allies at Muslim Advocates, one of our partners in fighting the Muslim ban, released a statement criticizing Trump’s actions and mentioning that his retweets contribute to an unsafe environment for the Muslim community.